 Latino vs Chicano

+The difference between Latino and Chicano is that Chicano is more specific to the area of origin whereas Latino is more of a generic name that includes Chicanos as well.
 The words Latino and Chicano are commonly used in US to refer to ethnic groups to reveal their ancestry or origins.
-Chicano is the word that is used by native people (read authorities) to distinguish ethnic origins of a person or a group from native people.
-Latino is a generic term that refers to people of Latin American descent or people who speak Spanish language or it’s variant.
-There are some similarities in the two terms as Chicano is used to talk about people of Mexican origin mostly while Latino is a term that is equally applied for Mexicans.
-There are many differences though between these two terms as will be clear after reading this article.
+Chicano is the word that is used by native people to distinguish ethnic origins of a person or a group from native people.
+Latino is a generic term that refers to people of Latin American descent.
+There are some similarities in the two terms as Chicano is used to talk about people of Mexican origin mostly while Latino is a term that can be equally applied for Mexicans.
+There is a clear difference between these two terms as will be clear after reading this article.

 What is the difference between Latino and Chicano?

-• Latino is a generic term used in US to refer to people speaking one of the romance languages (French, Portuguese, and Spanish etc) or having origins in any of the South American countries called Latin America
+• Latino is a generic term used in US to refer to people having origins in any of the South American countries called Latin America.